marcusrw/DS3-CourseProject/codebook.md

 ## Summary

-This dataset contains summary data for the dataset located [here.]("https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip" "Title") inline link.
+This dataset contains summary data for the dataset located [here]("https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip" "Title").

 Each of the features of this dataset is labelled with a number of indicators, which are summarized in the following list.
 A description of each variable follows.